danielbsimpson/Bar-Chart-Race-Covid-19/README.md

 ## Aim of the Project:
  The purpose of this project was to create a bar chart animated gif file which would track the number of overall diagnosed cases and deaths of Covid-19 for each state.
  The dataset was pulled off of Kaggle.
 The output is a series of bar charts, each bar chart containing the top 10 states with the highest confirmed cases of Covid-19 diagnoses.
- Data collection starts on the 31st of January and goes weekly until the 3rd of July.
+ Data collection starts on the 31st of January and goes weekly until the 17th of July.
+(Updated 7/23/2020)

  ## Method:
  Pandas is used to collect the data from the csv file, and used for storage.